What is shoulder impingement

 You may have some pain and stiffness around your shoulder after surgery.
 This may make moving around uncomfortable at first.

-If you develop any of the following symptoms, contact your hospital immediately as it may indicate you have an infection.
+If you develop any of the following symptoms, contact your hospital immediately as it may indicate you have an infection or other complication.

 - Your wound becomes hot, red or swollen.

 - Your wound bleeds or becomes more painful.